Bajo de Véliz Formation: Composition

 The Bajo de Véliz Formation is a 168 m sedimentary deposit representing the Upper Carboniferous to Permian.
 It is located in a graben, which means it is a depressed block of the crust bordered by higher parallel faults.
 As a result, it is surrounded by much older rock which is raised above it on the sides, and forms a basement below.
 This ancient, separate unit is called the San Luis Formation, which ranges from the Upper Precambrian to the early Carboniferous in age, and includes igneous and metamorphic rocks.
 Among San Luis's metamorphic materials are phyllites.
 With the San Luis Formation, Bajo de Véliz forms a complex.

 The Bajo de Véliz Formation can be described as silica-rich.
 It contains mostly greenish-grey sandstones and lutaceous sedimentary grains.
 Geologists starting with Hünicken and Pensa have classified the Bajo de Véliz unit into three component members: from lowest to highest, the Cautana, Pallero, and Lomas members.

 The Cautana member (102 meters thick) contains clastic rock which grades upward from a coarse bed of polymictic conglomerate at the base, to an intercalated layer of sandstone and greenish-grey siltstone.
 This is overlaid by a caprock of arkosic or feldspar-rich sandstones and cut banks of greenish siltstone.

 The Pallero member (53 meters thick) contains clearly-banded and fine-grained material: sandstones, as well as green beds with numerous fossil remains, dropstones, disk-shaped concretions. and varved clayrocks.
 Pallero's well-preserved fossils include plants, microfossils, and arthropods.
 At the time, it probably saw climatic variation and faced alternating or overlapping lacustrine (lake) and fluviatile (riverine) conditions, based on sedimentological and paleobotanical evidence.
 In the case of Megarachne, terrestrial biota were washed into an alluvial environment, buried by mud, and then preserved as carbonized replacements.
 Permian bryophyte genera are also found, such as Uskatia and Bajdaievia.
 Carbonated springs are thought to have formed three calcareous banks during times of low decomposition.

 The Lomas member (13 meters thick) contains sandstone, which is medium to coarse-grained and ranges in color from yellowish to dark greenish, crowning the formation.

 Paleobiology

 The Bajo de Véliz succession preserves a number of fossil organisms directly, as well as ichnofossils of ancient biological activity.
 Most of its remains originate from the Carboniferous-Permian boundary, and include plants, arthropods, and worms.

-Fossil flora
+Fossil flora and fauna

 In the Gzhelian stage, the land that became the formation would have been a freshwater environment in a floodplain.